CodeSmile-0000011110110111/LunyScript-CSharp/NEXT-STEPS.md

    - Call script.Initialize(context) with SAME context
    - Call script.Build() - repopulates runnables
 4. GlobalVariables unchanged (shared reference)
+5. Ask user about LunyScript callbacks for unload and reload - enabling users to make scripted hot reload changes (ie reset variables on hot reload).
+These should be blocks in the Build() method: OnBeforeReload(Log("unloading ..")), OnAfterReload(Log("loading .."))
+   - decision: OnBeforeReload() runs from within the existing runnable (modify variables before new instance's OnStartup runs)
+   - decision: OnAfterReload() runs after OnStartup() on the new instance
+   - decide: should hot reloading scripts run their OnStartup() and OnShutdown() runnables or not?

 **No state preservation attributes** - entire context recreated, all blocks replaced.
 Assume full invalidation.